-We require at least a 3.25 overall GPA.
+We typically require at least a 3.25 overall GPA in your previous undergraduate and graduate work.
 However, if the rest of your application is strong, we may consider conditional admission.
 Do not let a less than 3.25 GPA keep you from applying to our program, particularly if your academic work was more than ten years ago and/or you have solid professional/research experience in media.

 After Being Accepted